Orioles vs. Blue Jays MLB Betting Odds, Trends & Prediction

 Orioles vs. Blue Jays MLB Betting Trends

-The total has gone UNDER in 9 of Baltimore’s last 12 games against Toronto
+The total has gone OVER in 5 of Toronto’s last 7 games

-Over/Under has gone OVER in 5 of Toronto’s last 7 games at home
+Over/Under has gone OVER in 5 of Toronto’s last 6 games at home

-The total has gone UNDER in 5 of Toronto’s last 7 games when playing as the underdog
+The total has gone UNDER in 17 of Toronto’s last 22 games played on a Wednesday

 Orioles vs. Blue Jays MLB BETTING PREDICTION

 Take Baltimore.
-The Orioles are 9-2 in their last 11 games overall, are 16-6 in their last 22 road games and are 10-2 in their last 12 games when facing an opponent from the American League.
-On the other side, the Blue Jays are just 4-12 in their last 16 meetings with the Orioles, are 4-11 in their last 15 home games against Baltimore and are 2-5 in their last seven divisional matchups.
+The Orioles are 10-2 in their last 12 games overall, are 14-5 in their last 19 road games and are 11-2 in their last 13 league contests.
+On the other side, the Blue Jays are just 4-13 in their last 17 meetings versus the Orioles, are 2-9 in their last 11 games against Baltimore at Rogers Centre and are 1-5 in their last six games against an American League East rival.